On the frozen wastes of Kastria…

-A humanoid figure tracks a spaceship on a computer screen.
+A humanoid figure is tracking a spaceship on a computer screen.

 Sue: He’s playing the slowest game of Pong ever.

-This cold opening, which features an asthmatic alien freezing its bollocks off, doesn’t do anything for Sue.
-She turns to me and frowns.
+This cold opening (sorry), which mainly features an asthmatic alien freezing its bollocks off, doesn’t do anything for Sue.

 Me: Yes, love?